Ph.D. Program

 Ph.D.
 Defense Committee

 In years four and five, the Ph.D.
 Defense Committee is composed of five faculty, the Thesis Advisory Committee plus two more internal or external faculty members, before whom the Ph.D. candidate must defend her/his thesis in public and private sessions.
-The student's Thesis Adviser will serve as the Chair of the Committee.
-This committee needs to be submitted to the Dean’s Office via this form.
+This committee needs to be submitted to the Dean’s Office via the committee form.